kuiper2000/Objective_Analysis/_sources/Regression/regressiom.md

 **2. The conditioning tells the model which realization.** An unconditional model produces *a* plausible field, never *the* field behind a particular observation — that information was destroyed.
 To reconstruct, we must sample $p(\mathbf{x}_0\mid\mathbf{y})$ rather than $p(\mathbf{x}_0)$.

 The connection to everything above is exact.
-Ordinary least squares returns $\mathbb{E}[y\mid x]$ — the *conditional mean*, a single best estimate whose variance is only $r^2\sigma_y^2$.
-The residual $(1-r^2)\sigma_y^2$ is discarded, which is precisely why regression-based downscaling produces fields that are too smooth.
-A conditional diffusion model learns the *full* conditional distribution, so it restores the $(1-r^2)$ fraction — not as white noise, but with the spatial and temporal structure learned from data:
+Ordinary least squares returns the *conditional mean* of the predictand given the predictor — written $\mathbb{E}[y\mid x]$ in the regression sections, and $\mathbb{E}[\mathbf{x}_0\mid\mathbf{y}]$ in the notation of this note.
+It is a single best estimate, and its variance is only $r^2$ times the variance of the target.
+The residual $(1-r^2)$ fraction is discarded, which is precisely why regression-based downscaling produces fields that are too smooth.
+A conditional diffusion model learns the *full* conditional distribution, so it restores that $(1-r^2)$ fraction — not as white noise, but with the spatial and temporal structure learned from data:

 | | what it returns | variance | tied to this $\mathbf{y}$? |
 |---|---|---|---|